shiva-karthick/nusmods_plus_plus/client/README.md

 ## Running

-Use `npm start` to host the Notangles client locally.
+Use `npm start` to host the client locally.
 The client will be hosted on http://localhost:3000.

 Recommended: To connect to the real timetabling server, use `npm run start:mock` instead.

 ## Tech stack

-The Notangles client uses
+The client uses

 - [React](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)